Reign the Earth

 All Meira wants is to fight for her people.
 Yet every time she tries, it seems someone stands in her way.
 When she finally finds her own way to fight, she learns a truth that shatters everything she thought she knew about her life, her people, and how to free them.

-Readers looking for a … Continue reading
+Readers looking … Continue reading